TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Private Retrieval of Merkle Proofs

-\begin{definition}[Ancestral Coloring] A (node) coloring of a rooted tree of height $h$ using $h$ colors $1,2,\ldots,h$ is referred to as an \textit{ancestral coloring} if it satisfies the Ancestral Property defined as follows. \begin{itemize} \item (Ancestral Property) Each color class $C_i$, which consists of tree nodes with color $i$, doesn't contain any pair of nodes $u$ and $v$ so that $u$ is an \textit{ancestor} of $v$.
-In other words, nodes that have ancestor-descendant relationship must have different colors. \end{itemize} An ancestral coloring is called \textit{balanced} if it also satisfies the Balanced Property defined below. \begin{itemize} \item (Balanced Property) $\left||C_i|-|C_j|\right| \leq 1$, $\forall i,j\leq h$. \end{itemize} \end{definition} As previously mentioned, a trivial ancestral coloring is the coloring by layers, i.e., for a perfect binary tree, $C_1 = \{2,3\}$, $C_2 = \{4,5,6,7\}$, etc. The layer-based coloring, however, is not balanced.
+Our proposal is to \textit{partition} the (swapped) Merkle tree into $h$ \textit{balanced} (disjoint) parts/sub-databases of sizes $\lfloor N/h \rfloor$ or $\lceil N/h \rceil$ (for brevity, we can set the sub-database size as $s=N/h$, ignoring the rounding), and let the client run a PIR scheme on $h$ independent sub-databases (see Fig.~\ref{fig:coloring-based-PIR}).
+Note that partitioning the tree into $h$ sub-databases is equivalent to coloring its nodes with $h$ colors: two nodes have the same colors if any only if they belong to the same sub-database.
+To ensure that sending one PIR query to each sub-database is sufficient to retrieve all $h$ nodes, it is critical that \textit{every root-to-leaf path contains exactly one node of each color}.
+Equivalently, nodes in the same root-to-leaf path (having ancestor-descendant relationship) must have different colors.
+This motivates the new concept of \textit{ancestral coloring} defined below.
+Compared to $h$-Repetition, the coloring-based solution has the same number of sub-databases but with $h\times$ smaller sizes, hence reducing the total storage and the server computation by a factor of $h$. \begin{definition}[Ancestral Coloring] A (node) coloring of a rooted tree of height $h$ using $h$ colors $1,2,\ldots,h$ is referred to as an \textit{ancestral coloring} if it satisfies the Ancestral Property defined as follows. \begin{itemize} \item (\textbf{Ancestral Property}) Each color class $C_i$, which consists of tree nodes with color $i$, doesn't contain any pair of nodes $u$ and $v$ so that $u$ is an \textit{ancestor} of $v$.
+In other words, nodes that have ancestor-descendant relationship must have different colors. \end{itemize} An ancestral coloring is called \textit{balanced} if it also satisfies the Balanced Property defined below. \begin{itemize} \item (\textbf{Balanced Property}) $\left||C_i|-|C_j|\right| \leq 1$, $\forall i,j\leq h$. \end{itemize} \end{definition} For brevity, we henceforth use $i$ to represent a tree node instead of $x_i$.
+Note that a trivial ancestral coloring is the coloring by layers, i.e., for a perfect binary tree, $C_1 = \{2,3\}$, $C_2 = \{4,5,6,7\}$, etc. The layer-based coloring, however, is not balanced.
 In Section~\ref{sec:Algorithm}, we will present a near-linear-time divide-and-conquer algorithm that finds a balanced ancestral coloring for every perfect binary tree.
-In fact, our algorithm is capable of finding an ancestral coloring for \textit{every} feasible color sequences $(c_1,c_2,\ldots,c_h)$, where $c_i$ denotes the number of tree nodes having color $i$, not just the balanced ones.
-This generalization can be used to accommodate the case when servers have \textit{heterogeneous} storage/computational capacities.
+In fact, our algorithm is capable of finding an ancestral coloring for every \textit{feasible} color sequences $(c_1,c_2,\ldots,c_h)$, where $c_i$ denotes the number of tree nodes having color $i$, not just the balanced ones.
+Thus, TreePIR can accommodate servers with \textit{heterogeneous} storage/computational capacities.
+Previous works do not have this flexibility.